Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Adaptive Model-Predictive Game Play

 \section{Adaptive Model-Predictive Game Play}

-We wish to solve the problem of \ac{mpgp} from an ego-centric perspective, i.e., without perfect knowledge of other players' objectives.
-To this end, we present an adaptive model-predictive game solver that combines the tools of \cref{sec:preliminaries} in the following way.
-First, we perform \ac{mle} of unknown objectives by solving an \emph{inverse game} (\cref{sec:inverse-game}).
-Then, we solve a \emph{forward game} parameterized by this estimate to recover a strategic motion plan (\cref{sec:forward-game}).
+We wish to solve the problem of \ac{mpgp} from an ego-centric perspective, i.e., without prior knowledge of other players' objectives.
+To this end, we present an adaptive model-predictive game solver that combines the tools of \cref{sec:preliminaries}: first, we perform \ac{mle} of unknown objectives by solving an \emph{inverse game} (\cref{sec:inverse-game}); then, we solve a \emph{forward game} using this estimate to recover a strategic motion plan (\cref{sec:forward-game}).